ququa/DitchClassEnhanced/README.md

 > You currently cannot deploy Art Class to a static host, such as Netlify, Cloudflare Pages, or GitHub Pages.
 This feature is planned in a future update.
 Vercel does work - however, don't expect verification to work.

-## Adding Retro Games
-Use the example provided in public/assets/data/retros.js

-## Hosting Your Retro Games Server
-It's best to create a seperate directory and locally host your games server there (Instructions Below) and port foward it to your IP Address.
-Also use FreeDNS to hide your IP Address.
-It's best to use port 80 for Let's Encrypt verification.

 ## Run locally

 You need [NodeJS](https://nodejs.org) and [Git](https://git-scm.com/download) installed on your system.